 Hyatt is a Chicago-based company with more than 700 properties in 50+ countries.
 As mentioned in the World of Hyatt loyalty program overview, the company has many brands that range from full-service to timeshares.

 Hyatt is primarily known for its customer service and loyalty program.
 The latter continues to provide its members with great value with the ability to receive more than 2 cents per point on award hotel bookings.

-Hyatt is criticized for its lack of a global footprint.
-With its acquisitions of Alila, Destination Hotels, Thompson Hotels, and Joie de Vivre, Hyatt is clearly making an effort to address this complaint.
+Hyatt is often criticized for its lack of a global footprint.
+With its acquisitions of Alila, Destination by Hyatt, Thompson Hotels, and JdV by Hyatt, Hyatt is clearly making an effort to address this complaint.